single crochet

 Magic Circle / Ring:

-In this video I show you two version of the magic circle, great for beginners:
+In this video I show you two versions of the magic circle, great for beginners, I also show you how to close the magic ring when it is made with plush yarn:

 Chain Stitch (ch):